My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 - Number of followers

-The conveyor belt analogy of life at a planetary scale
+The conveyor belt analogy of life on a solar system scale

-Let’s step back and redefine the analogy parameters.
+Let’s zoom out and redefine the analogy parameters.

-Consider the entire universe is now the factory, and a gigantic conveyer belt sits inside.
-Instead of humans, the conveyor belt moves astronomical objects.
+Imagine the entire universe is now the factory, with a colossal conveyor belt inside.
+Instead of humans, this belt moves celestial objects.

-We’ll assume the starting point of the conveyor belt is the Big Bang, which occurred 13.8 billion years ago.
+We’ll assume the starting point of the conveyor belt is the Big Bang, which happened 13.8 billion years ago.

-So, the Earth formed roughly 4.5 billion years ago on the conveyor belt.
-It’ll remain on it for another 4 billion years until the Sun becomes a red giant, at which point it’ll drop off the conveyor belt into a shipping box.
+So, Earth formed roughly 4.5 billion years ago on the conveyor belt.
+It’ll stay there for another 4 billion years until the Sun becomes a red giant, at which point it’ll drop off the conveyor belt into a shipping box.

-Interestingly, the Earth Killer, the Sun, will share the same fate.
-It’ll fall into its own shipping box in the next 5 billion years when it becomes a white dwarf.
+Fascinatingly, Earth’s nemesis, the Sun, will share the same fate.
+It’ll fall into its own shipping box in the next 5 billion years, when it becomes a white dwarf.

 There are countless scenarios where products can fall off the conveyor belt earlier than expected.
 This applies to Earth as well.

-To illustrate, we’ll modify our planetary-scale analogy.
+To illustrate, we’ll modify our cosmic-scale analogy.
 The extinction of life on Earth equates to the end of Earth’s journey on the conveyor belt.
-Some of the following natural disasters can cause Earth to fall off:
+Some of the following natural disasters could cause Earth to fall off:

 - Asteroid impact